 What does it mean to have your baby sleep through the night?

 For me, “baby sleeping through the night” meant my baby sleeping 10-12 hours without feedings.
 It was around 4 months old, with both breastfed sons, that they started sleeping pretty much straight through with two feedings at night, so I couldn’t really expect much more than that.
 Sleep was not perfect (particularly with my eldest son because why else would I have a whole website about baby sleep?), but it was ten times better once I changed their sleep associations with needing to breastfeed to sleep or be rocked to sleep all night long.
 Of course, that’s the trickiest part of this crazy thing about getting babies to sleep and why it’s never a simple answer or silver bullet (oh how I wish it were!
 I’d e-mail everyone my silver bullet RIGHT NOW!).

 One thing I know for certain is regardless of whether you think of “sleeping through the night” is with or without feedings, it can feel like your baby will never do it.
 If it’s not one thing it’s another.
 If it’s not a feeding, replacing a pacifier, or rocking her to sleep, it’s cold in her room.
 If it’s not cold, maybe it’s hot.
 If it’s not temperature, your baby is now teething.
 Later on, with your toddler or preschooler, it might even be night terrors or nightmares.
-You will think of a million reasons about maybe WHY she isn’t sleeping through the night and you might seriously start feeling like it’s a pipe dream that will ever happen.
+You will think of a million reasons WHY she isn’t sleeping through the night and you might seriously start feeling like it’s a pipe dream that will ever happen.